Orlando Arcia Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Orlando Arcia (.211 on-base percentage in past 10 games, 125 points below season-long percentage), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+On Saturday, Orlando Arcia (batting .121 in his past 10 games) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Mets.
+He had a hitless showing in his previous game (0-for-3) against the Giants.

 Orlando Arcia Game Info & Props vs. the Giants